-We cling to the hope that it won’t happen.
-The dreaded upsell conversation sort of goes like this:
+I cling to the hope that it won’t happen, the dreaded extra donation or round up question.
+We all know the conversation sort of goes like this:

-Cashier, “Would you like to donate $1.00 to benefit the benevolent association of money grubbers?”
+Cashier, “Would you like to donate $1.00 to benefit the Benevolent Sisters of the Poor today?”

 Me, “No thank you, not today.”